HenryLoveMiller/edge_tts_service/README.md

 # Edge TTS Service

 Edge TTS Service is a Flask-based web application that provides text-to-speech (TTS) functionality using the Edge TTS library.
-The generated audio files can be uploaded to a specified GitHub repository.
+The generated audio files can be uploaded to a specified GitHub repository or stored locally.

 ## Features

 - Convert text to speech using various supported voices.
-- Upload generated audio files to a specified GitHub repository.
+- Upload generated audio files to a specified GitHub repository or store them locally.
 - Configurable via environment variables.
 - Supports both synchronous and asynchronous routes.